apache/zeppelin/docs/setup/storage/storage.md

 ### Google Cloud API Authentication

-Note: On Google App Engine, Google Cloud Shell, and Google Compute Engine, these steps are not necessary, as build-in credentials are used by default.
+Note: On Google App Engine, Google Cloud Shell, and Google Compute Engine, these steps are not necessary if you are using the default built in service account.

 For more information, see [Application Default Credentials](https://cloud.google.com/docs/authentication/production)